railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 * purchase of raw materials.

-You can then invoice the selected lines using the action  *Invoice costs* .
+You can then invoice the selected lines using the action :guilabel:`Invoice costs`.

 Fixed-price contracts invoiced as services are worked
 -----------------------------------------------------